-Anyone who has been through our training knows that our number one proactive engagement strategy is sub-grouping.
-Breaking a larger group into pairs, triads or smaller working groups increases participants level of comfort in speaking up, dials up the quality of conversation and input and ultimately ensures that a greater diversity of voices are heard.
+Anyone who has been through our facilitation training knows that our number one proactive engagement strategy is sub-grouping.
+Breaking a larger group into pairs, triads or smaller working groups increases participants’ sense of safety, and comfort in speaking up, dials up the quality of conversation and input and ultimately ensures that a greater diversity of voices are heard.

 Do you have a unique meeting challenge not covered by one of our blog posts?
 We’re always looking for different dilemmas to discuss in our articles!